willow385/ncndi/readme.md

 the name of this implementation of the interpreter.
 I haven't decided what that stands for yet.

-I am currently in the process of reimplementing the interpreter in C, because Python is naturally a terrible choice of language for writing an interpreter except for prototyping and learning purposes.
-You can see the progress on that front in the `c-devel/` directory.
+I am currently in the process of writing a compiler for MPL, which generates bytecode that can be executed by the TMA-16 virtual machine, a RISC VM with an instruction set and arch of my own design.
+The TMA-16 was not specifically written to be a target for MPL (and in fact poses many challenges to writing such a compiler), but I have chosen to target it because I know its instruction set so well.

 ## Usage